Day 1: LuangPrabang to Sayaboury

-You will get possibilities en-route to do a bit of purchasing.
-However unless particularly requested for, our guide will not suggest any particular store.
+You will get possibilities en route to do a bit of purchasing.
+However unless particularly requested, our guide will not suggest any particular store.
 Neither we nor our driver/guides take any percentage on purchasing.

 Every visitor will have different cash specifications and varying personal costs.
-Please assess your own spending routines while enabling for beverages, purchasing and falling.
+Please assess your spending routines while enabling for beverages, purchasing, and falling.
 Also keep aside cash for extra costs like:

 - Optionally available activities /additional sightseeing

-As Laos currency value tend to go up and down, make reference to the following website for daily return rates: https://www.ldblao.la
+As Laos currency value tends to go up and down, refer to the following website for daily return rates: https://www.ldblao.la

-There is no airport terminal or leaving taxation from any airport terminal of Laos .
+There is no airport terminal or leaving taxation from any airport terminal in Laos.